Master of Arts (MA) Psychoanalytic Psychotherapy

 Overview

 The interpretation of dreams announced psychoanalysis to the world in 1900.
-In it Freud proposed that "the most complicated achievements of thought are possible without the assistance of consciousness."
+In it, Freud proposed that "the most complicated achievements of thought are possible without the assistance of consciousness."
 This psychoanalytic position revolutionised our understanding of mental life and the basis of any psychological intervention.

 Psychoanalysis is a clinical practice which attends to the hidden, or unconscious, processes of the mind.
 Its epoch-marking insights shed invaluable light on the fragility of meaning in our lives and on the dynamics of mental health and its collapse in illness.
 Psychoanalysis stands at the origin of all the major developments in psychotherapy over the past 100 years.
-It is designed to introduce students in a thorough and rigorous way to clinical settings and practice and so is a solid basis for work in the field of mental health as well as being a foundation for training in the field of psychoanalytic psychotherapy.

 Key Features of the MA in Psychoanalytic Psychotherapy